tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 If the cipher type is known, the encrypted message can be decrypted by using frequency analysis or pattern words.
 If it is known that the Caesar cipher is used, the malicious party would only have to check for all the number of possible shifts in a brute force attack.
 For messages in English, this would require going through 26 different options as the number of possible shifts is determined by the number of characters in an alphabet.

 Encrypting messages multiple times with a simple substitution cipher does not increase the security of encryption.
 Why is this?
-If you encrypt a message by a shift value X and then encrypt it by a shift value Y, it is as you would have encrypted it by the shift value X+Y. Thus, decrypting it is as difficult as it would be with a simple substation cipher.
+If you encrypt a message by a shift value X and then encrypt it by a shift value Y, it is as if you would have encrypted it by the shift value X+Y. Thus, decrypting it is as difficult as it would be with a simple substation cipher.

 **Medieval times - frequency analysis and homophonic substitution**